Sarel-Esterhuizen/GroqSharp/README.md

 {
     var messages = new[]
     {
-        new Message { Role = MessageRole.User, Content = "Provide some song lyrics." },
+        new Message { Role = MessageRole.User, Content = "Give some lyrics to a song." },
-        new Message { Role = MessageRole.System, Content = "You are the muse for many songwriters." }
+        new Message { Role = MessageRole.System, Content = "You are the love child of Britney Spears and Eminem." }
     };

     await foreach (var streamingResponse in groqClient.CreateChatCompletionStreamAsync(messages))